 - If you experience other symptoms such as chest pain or dizziness.

 A doctor can identify the underlying causes and recommend proven treatments such as medications, therapy, or lifestyle changes.
 The essential oils should not replace medical treatment.
-You need to see a healthcare provider if:

 Conclusion